csev/dj4e/assn/dj4e_load.md

 <a href="https://github.com/csev/dj4e-samples/blob/main/scripts/many_load.py" target="_blank">Many-to-Many / Script</a>

 See the file `load.csv` and `many_load.py` for and example of how you look through a file, insert model data and make foreign key connections.

-A key technique is in this bit of code:
+In this example before the loop to read the data is executed, we empty out the database using statements like:

+    Person.objects.all().delete()

+For your code you will want to empty out all the models / tables with statements like:

+    Category.objects.all().delete()

+In order to create the entries in each of the lookup tables so you can point to them using foreign keys, the sample code uses statements like the following:

     p, created = Person.objects.get_or_create(email=row[0])